Documentation

 Description

-This addon allows users to add simple tables into presentations.
+The Table module allows users to add simple tables to their content.
 With this functionality, users can easily organize their lessons and presentations.

 Properties